 The Household Hardship Fund

-The Household Hardship Fund is a £250,000 fund provided by the Robertson Trust and administered by Corra Foundation.
+The Household Hardship Fund is a £1 million fund provided by The National Lottery Community Fund and administered by Corra Foundation.

-- The fund will provide up to £5,000 per group to provide families and individuals with cash or vouchers to meet pressing needs such as food, fuel, household items or clothing.
+- Groups can apply for up to £5,000 to provide families and individuals with cash or vouchers to meet pressing needs such as food, fuel, household items or clothing.

 The Fund aims to reach groups who:

 - Have strong local relationships with people in the community.

 - Are already supporting people in their communities on low incomes.